Do you want to go on an archaeological adventure? Does digging up fossils and panning for ore sound like a perfect vacation for you and your family?

 Minnesota’s Iron Range is home to many retired mines taking on new life as protected wildlife areas.
 The Mesabi Range has some of Minnesota’s most impressive of these parks, including Hill Annex Mine State Park.

 After reading this visitor’s guide, we hope you get the chance to explore this fascinating park in person.
-If you are interested in other breathtaking Minnesota state parks, check out our Outdoors page to learn more!
+Love spending time outside?
+Then discover the Minnesota Outdoors to continue learning new ways to reconnect with nature!